 The sponsoring organisation must undertake a number of duties under the Sponsor Licence guidance, in order to maintain its licence.
 This includes checking a Skilled Worker’s absences, undertaking Right to Work checks and having responsibility for the duties, functions and outcomes of the role.

-Because the relationship between the individual and the sponsor is so close, in order to meet the sponsor duties, an employee and employer relationship is common.
+Because the relationship between the individual and the sponsor is so close, in order to meet the sponsor duties, it is common that the individual is an employee, and the organisation the employer.
 However, this is not mandatory.

 Self-employment under the Skilled Worker route